rust-lang/rfcs/text/0000-unwrap-infallible.md

 ## Going without

-Without a convenient conversion, developers conscious of the refactoring hazard have to write verbose statements like `res.unwrap_or_else(|never| match never {})`, or invent their own utilities for a shorthand.
+Without a convenient conversion, developers conscious of the refactoring hazard have to write verbose expressions like `res.unwrap_or_else(|never| match never {})`, or invent their own utilities for a shorthand.
 Others may never learn of the pitfall and use `unwrap` as the quickest suitable way to write a conversion found in the documentation of